 A selection of abridged video files are provided as a convenience for actively enrolled students of APA101 Apache Language, and requires logging in with your TOCC Gmail credentials.
 Video recordings are no substitute for attending class, and no guarantees are made about the accuracy nor completeness of the content within.
 For questions about the content, please consult with your Apache Language instructor.

-Click to access the abridged video recordings (requires login with your TOCC Gmail credentials).
+To access the videos, first login to your TOCC Gmail account, then click this link to access the abridged video recordings.
 These sessions were filmed during the Spring 2019 semester class held Mondays and Wednesdays, 9:00am-10:40am.

-For technical support for using the Western Apache keyboard or accessing the Apache Language video recordings, please contact Kenneth Chan, SCAC IT Officer, at email@example.com or 928-475-2022.
+For technical support for using the Western Apache keyboard or accessing the Apache Language video recordings, please contact email@example.com.